(Updated April 2016)

 No radiation casualties (acute radiation syndrome) occurred, and few other injuries, though higher than normal doses were being accumulated by several hundred workers on site.
-High radiation levels in the three reactor buildings hindered access there through into 2012.
+High radiation levels in the three reactor buildings has hindered access there.

 Monitoring of seawater, soil and atmosphere is at 25 locations on the plant site, 12 locations on the boundary, and others further afield.
-Government and IAEA monitoring of air and seawater is ongoing, with high but not health-threatening levels of iodine-131 being found in March.
-With an eight-day half-life, most I-131 had gone by the end of April 2011.
+Government and IAEA monitoring of air and seawater is ongoing.
+Some high but not health-threatening levels of iodine-131 were found in March, but with an eight-day half-life, most I-131 had gone by the end of April 2011.

 A radiation survey map of the site made in March 2013 revealed substantial progress: the highest dose rate anywhere on the site was 0.15 mSv/h near units 3 and 4.
 (Soon after the accident a similar survey put the highest dose rate at 300 mSv/h near rubble lying alongside unit 3.)
 The majority of the power plant area was at less than 0.01 mSv/h.
 These reduced levels are reflected in worker doses: during January 2013, the 5702 workers at the site received an average of 0.86 mSv, with 75% of workers recorded as receiving less than 1 mSv.
 In total, only about 2% of workers received over 5 mSv and the highest dose in January was 12.65 mSv for one worker.